 1. Sprains and Strains

-- Common sports: Football, basketball, and running.
+- a.
+Common sports: Football, basketball, running, and soccer.

 2. Fractures

-- Common sports: Soccer, rugby, and gymnastics.
+- a.
+Common sports: Soccer, rugby, gymnastics, and basketball.

 3. Dislocations

-- Common sports: Basketball, wrestling, and skiing.
+- a.
+Common sports: Basketball, wrestling, skiing, and football.

 read more: dry needling for sciatica